We know how those January blues can be hard to shake.

 If you've noticed your friend or flatmate seems distant and not themselves, then we've got some tips for you to try and cheer them up.
 Doing something simple and small can make a huge difference.

-Talk to them: Talking can help a lot and talking about things is better than keeping it locked inside.
+Talk to them: Talking can help a lot, talking about things is better than keeping it locked inside.
 It can be as simple as asking how their day has been or how uni is going.
 Put your phones down and have an actual conversation, you may learn things about each other that you didn't know.

 Cook together: Cook a meal together or make dinner at the same time, spending time together will take their mind off how they are feeling.
 Even taking them a cup of tea in the morning can make their start to the day a good one - you can't beat a friendly brew in the morning.